-What Is Disaster Unemployment Assistance and How Can It Help You?
+What Is Disaster Unemployment Assistance and How Do You Apply For It?

 If a major disaster is declared in your state, you could find yourself eligible for the disaster unemployment assistance program.
 The disaster unemployment assistance program, or DUA, provides temporary benefits to individuals whose employment or self-employment has been lost or interrupted as a direct result of a major disaster.
 DUA beneficiaries are also not eligible for regular unemployment insurance benefits.